 Starring: Sam Rockwell, Dominique McElligott, Kaya Scodelario, Benedict Wong, Matt Berry, Malcolm Stewart

-If you’re looking for something more thought-provoking, check out Duncan Jones’ Moon, which centres around an astronaut nearing the end of his three-year mission on the Moon’s mining base.
-The movie can get unsettling, delving into deep themes similar to the immersive storylines you will encounter in Starfield.
+If you’re looking for something more thought-provoking, check out Duncan Jones’ Moon, which centers around an astronaut nearing the end of his three-year mission on the Moon’s mining base.
+The sense of solitude in the vast open universe is a dreadful thought, a feeling encumbered perfectly in Moon and Starfield.

 Event Horizon (1997)